EN ES

 Why Kendall Clients Choose Pazos Law Group

-The firm is led by Nadia Pazos, AV Preeminent rated and a Florida Supreme Court certified mediator since 2012.
+The firm is led by Nadia Pazos, AV Preeminent rated and a Florida family mediator with over 20 years of experience.
 Kendall families value a bilingual attorney who can move a cooperative case efficiently through mediation, yet is fully prepared to litigate when a home, business, or custody fight demands it.

 Request a Confidential Consultation in Kendall